Select Page

 Web Design Trends since 2000

-Web Design Trends Between 2000 and 2023
+Web Design Trends From 2000

 There have been many changes in websites and web design over the decades.
 Over the years, there have been some significant technological advances.
 Some of these include smartphones, laptops, and virtual reality.
 When we look at the technologies we started with, we can learn from what we find.
 Looking back through the years, beginning with the early 2000s, we can see how they didn’t focus on the actual design aspect of the website.